 Take in arts and culture

-Discover the secrets carved in wood that tell the stories of our land and of our people who first lived, worked, and thrived on the shores of this spectacular province.
+Discover the secrets carved in wood that tell the stories of the land and people who first lived, worked, and thrived on the shores of BC.

 Malkin Bowl hosts concerts and cultural events in Stanley Park.
 Find information about performances at Malkin Bowl, or find rental information if you want to hold a performance there.